-In addition, under California law, Prop 213, if the driver of a vehicle or a motorcycle does not have insurance at the time of accident that driver forfeit the majority of their injury claims.
-Imaging you ride your bike, stopped at the traffic light but the car behind you didn’t, slamming into you and, therefore, causing you major injuries, that you may not recover from.
-It’s other driver’s fault, you are injured and have tons of medical bills, and you may not even be able to go against the driver at fault, simply because you didn’t have any insurance and were riding your bike illegally.
+Under California law, if the driver of a vehicle or a motorcycle does not have insurance at the time of the accident, that driver forfeits most of their injury claims.
+Imagine riding your bike and stopping at the traffic light, but the car behind you doesn’t, slamming into you and causing you significant injuries you may not recover from.
+It’s the other driver’s fault, you are injured and have tons of medical bills, and you may not even be able to go against the driver at fault simply because you didn’t have any insurance and were riding your bike illegally.

 - Bodily Injury and Property Damage Liability

 - Uninsured Motorist